r0r0x-xx/AeroSpace-Cybersecurity/README.md

 **Key Components**:

-- **Ground Terminals**: Fixed or mobile stations that transmit and receive satellite signals.
+- Ground Terminals: Fixed or mobile stations that transmit and receive satellite signals.
 These terminals are essential for accessing satellite services.
-- **User Equipment**: End-user devices, including satellite phones, IoT sensors, GPS-enabled devices, and satellite-based modems.
+- User Equipment: End-user devices, including satellite phones, IoT sensors, GPS-enabled devices, and satellite-based modems.
-- **Data Processing Systems**: Devices and software used by end-users to process and interpret satellite data.
+- Data Processing Systems: Devices and software used by end-users to process and interpret satellite data.

 **Potential Attack Vectors**: